drupol/not-a-number.io/content/posts/dev/2021-07-13-functional-programming-and-php-8.md

 I think this a very important concept in functional programming, if not the most important.

-At first it doesn't seems very useful, but the more you use it, the more you'll like it and understand the benefit of it.
+At first it doesn't seems very useful, but the more you use it, the more you'll like it and understand the benefits.

 Another example with `array_map`: